Punjab Geography & Physical Features: Location, Borders, Kandi Region, Plains, Five Doabs

 Sind Sagar Doab (Jhelum-Indus)

-7. What is the Malwa region of Punjab?
+5. What region is the Malwa of Punjab?

-The Malwa region lies between the Sutlej and Ghaggar rivers, named after the Malwa tribe.
-Major cities include Ludhiana, Patiala, and Bathinda.
+The Malwa region, which lies between the Sutlej and Ghaggar rivers, is typically named after the Malwa tribe of the region.
+The major cities in the Malwa region include Ludhiana, Patiala, and Bathinda.

-The Bangar region, also known as Haryana, lies between Ghaggar and Yamuna rivers.
-It was the site of important battles, including the three battles of Panipat.
+The Bangar region, which in modern times is also known as Haryana, lies between the Ghaggar River and the Yamuna River.
+This region was the very site of important battles, including the three battles of Panipat.

 Scroll to Top